BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/battle_companies.md

 Any model that slays the Barrow-wight gains an additional 1 Experience Point.

-**PARTICIPANTS**

-Your Battle Company.

-1 Barrow-wight, 4 Angmar Orcs with shield, 4 Angmar Orcs with spear, 2 Angmar Orcs with two-handed weapon,  2 Angmar Orcs with Orc bow, 3 Orc Trackers.

 **REWARDS**

 If you were victorious in the Scenario, roll on the chart below to see what reward your Battle Company receives.